HPV and sexual health

 HPV is a common sexually transmitted virus.
-Eight out of 10 people (80 per cent) will have an HPV infection at some point in their life.
+More than eight out of 10 people (80 per cent) will have an HPV infection at some point in their life.

 You can be exposed to HPV the first-time sexual activity occurs and from only one sexual partner.

-HPV infects people of all genders and sexual preferences.
+HPV can infect people of all genders and sexualities.

-People in long-term relationships with one person or people who have not been sexually active for many years can still get HPV.
+People in monogamous relationships, or people who have not been sexually active for many years can still have an HPV infection.

-The virus is commonly spread through intimate contact with genital-skin during sexual activity through tiny breaks in the skin.
+HPV is commonly spread through genital-skin contact during any type of sexual activity (including vaginal, anal or oral sex) through tiny breaks in the skin.
 HPV is not transmitted via blood or body fluids (e.g. semen).

-Using condoms may offer some but not total protection from HPV, as they don't cover all the genital skin.
+Using condoms or dental dams may offer some but not total protection from HPV, as they don't cover all the genital skin.
 They do however offer protection from many other sexually transmitted infections.

 To learn more about HPV and sexual health, head to Sexual Health Victoria’s page about HPV.